mathwhiz1212/proxmox-notes/README.md

 Get a VM ready to cluster non-leader.
 Clone, don't backup and restore.
 Can probably do template.
 OS doesn't need much if you're using secondary drives for storage.
-ZFS tweaks
-zfs set atime=off rpool
-On physical nodes:
-See SSD reduce writes script.
-Add: do not use in production.

 Minimal Debian install.
 ACME w/Caddy reverse proxy.
 Proxmox built-in requires port 80 port forwarding.
 Maybe Caddy too?